jaymcor/jaymcor.github.io/notes/mastodon_trivia.md

 I have not yet found a way to make it work.

+DM me at `@jaymcor@mas.to` if you figure out how.

+#### Facebook

+I have not yet found a way to make it work.

+Surprisingly frustrating, navigating the labyrinth hoping for a way to just update my profile to show a simple external contact URL.
+DM me at `@jaymcor@mas.to` if you figure out how.

 #### GitHub

+Mostly github wants to remove the `rel="me"` part, but there is a way.

 Create a user repo, e.g. `jaymcor.github.io` and add your own raw `index.html`...

+### Fediverse

+It just works, linking to other fediverse accounts.